TWarczak/data_warz/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- R for data science
+- R for Data Science
 - Data Analysis
 - Modeling
 - Time-Series Forecasting